 Here are the six chicest ways to tie a silk scarf like a French woman.
 My favorite one is called the classic French knot.
 First, you need to fold up your scarf until it’s one thin band.
 Then, wrap the band around your neck, crossing the two ends behind your neck.
 Bring the two ends to the front of your neck and tie a knot just under your chin.
 You can either keep the knot to the front, or you can slightly turn the scarf so that the knot is on the side of your neck.
 Finally, once you place the knot just make a double knot.

 3. Une étole (a stole)

-Une étole can either be worn draped over the shoulders or if the stole if thin, it can also be worn as a scarf, tied at the front.
+Une étole can be worn draped over the shoulders, or if the stole is thin, it can also be worn as a scarf tied at the front.